Onto-Med/PhenoMan-Editor/README.md

 individual subject data.
 PASOs are based on the **Core Ontology of Phenotypes**.

 ## How to use
+A Java 8 Runtime Environment (or higher) is required to start the PhenoMan-Editor.

 1. Download a release from the [releases section](releases).
 2. Run the JAR file, which is contained in the release (replace "x.x.x" with the actual version number of the release):
    ```shell script